What’s on at Aachen Cathedral?

 Aachen Cathedral Treasury

-The Cathedral Treasury is open on Mondays from 10am to 2pm, and on all other days (Tue-Sun) from 10am to 5pm.
+The Cathedral Treasury is currently open on Mondays from 10am to 2pm, on all other days (Tue-Sun) from 10am to 6pm.
+We recommend to hire an audio guide.

 Expercience our concerts and events